Arraignment Process in Pennsylvania - What is Arraignment - What to Expect at Preliminary Arraignment

 An arraignment is a brief hearing in court held before a magistrate in Pennsylvania.
 This is the first time you will attend court after an arrest.
 You must attend a preliminary arraignment when you are arrested without a warrant or based on a warrant.
 You may be lawfully arrested without a warrant if the police have reasonable suspicion of your involvement in a crime, such as if you were pulled over for a DUI or involved in a public fight.
 You can also be taken into custody if an arrest warrant was issued based on evidence you were involved with a previously committed crime.

-Your preliminary arraignment should take place within 72 hours after your arrest.
+In Pennsylvania, criminal suspects are brought to the District Court within 72 hours of their arrest.
+The first appearance in court is the preliminary arraignment.
 In general, you will be arrested, booked into jail, and then must wait to be released from jail until after your arraignment.

 What You Can Expect at a Preliminary Arraignment